JzHuai0108/als_ros/README.md

 Names inside of the brackets are default frame names.

+Also, initial pose parameters, e.g., initial_pose_x, need to be set.
+They are the pose of the base link frame relative to the map frame.

 There are launch files in the als_ros package.
 These names can be changed in **mcl.launch**.